SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/BuildingUI.md

 ![A card with circular background.](figures/CardCircle.png width=60&label=figCardCircle)

 However, we don't want the card to be a circle either.
-Ideally it should be a rounded rectangle.
+Ideally, it should be a rounded rectangle.
 So let's first add a helper method that would provide us with a corner radius:

 ```
 MgdRawCardElement >> cornerRadius